 Use the theme tool to develop a deep understanding of your participant priorities and values

-The theme tab is where you group thoughts together using targeted theming to develop your understanding of the exchange you just led.
+The theme tab is where you group thoughts together (targeted theming is one great approach) to develop your understanding of the exchange you just led.
 The topics covered in this article are,

 How to Theme

 - Review the progress you’d like to make before you get started.

 - Click on the ‘Manage’ tab and enter your first theme name in the text box and click ‘Add’.
 Once you are happy with your initial list of themes, click ‘OK’ to start theming.

 - To theme, select one thought (or several) and select a theme name.
 The thought is automatically assigned to that theme.